QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 At any point before the poll has closed, any Collaborator can use their right to veto, if allowed by the process.
 This right is described below.

-If the process doesn't allow vetos, the poll can be called early as soon as enough votes have been casted for the poll result to not be able to change.
+If the relevant voting process does not allow for the vote to be vetoed, then the poll may be closed early - as long as there are enough votes to guarantee a result and no further votes may possibly change it.

 Once the poll has been closed, the vote should be interpreted as described by the process the poll is a part of.